Back to blog

 Some of the most common HTTP headers include User-Agent, Content-Type, Accept, and Cache-Control.

-When you send an HTTP request with cURL, it sends the following headers by default:
+When you send an HTTP cURL request, it sends the following headers by default:

 • Host: example.com